 }

+ULTxSwitchingBandPair-r17 ::= SEQUENCE {

+bandAIndexUL-r17 INTEGER(1..maxSimultaneousBands),

+bandBIndexUL-r17 INTEGER(1..maxSimultaneousBands),

+uplinkTxSwitchingPeriod-r17 ENUMERATED {n35us, n140us, n210us},-- TBD by RAN4

+uplinkTxSwitching-DL-Interruption-r17 BIT STRING (SIZE(1..maxSimultaneousBands)) OPTIONAL -- TBD by RAN4

+}

 It also mentioned that “For uplink Tx switching between 1 carrier on Band A and 2 contiguous carriers on Band B, whether Tx switching between 2Tx on Band A and 1Tx on Band A+1Tx on Band B for UL CA option 1 and SUL is included in WID could be clarified by RAN plenary or RAN4.”
 It was discussed in RP-211587 in the RAN#92e with no consensus reached.
 Based on the latest WID, these scenarios are not included in scope of Rel-17 UL Tx switching enhancements.